Indigenous Employment Pathways Program

 Program goals and locations

-Glencore Coal Australia’s Indigenous Employment Pathways Program is structured to provide participants with the experience and job-readiness skills for Indigenous Australians who live in or have connection to the areas where we operate mines in the Bowen Basin in Queensland, and in the Upper Hunter Valley in New South Wales.
+Candidates must live in or have connection to the areas where we operate mines in the Bowen Basin in Queensland and in the Upper Hunter Valley in New South Wales.
 Traditional Owners from within those areas are encouraged to apply.

 Eligibility criteria